KechrisLab/ProteinNetworks/README.md

 This repository contains the R code for Koningsberg et al., Proteomic Networks and Related Genetic Variants Associated with Smoking and Chronic Obstructive Pulmonary Disease (submitted).

+There are two folders that contains the source code and analysis code:

+- NetworkExtractCode: Analysis R script of extracting proteomics networks using SmCCNet for each combination of phenotype & cohort.
+- SourceFunction: SmCCNet pipeline source functions.
+All the source R functions are required to be imported before running the analysis R script.